Pearson-Higher-Ed/design/c/modal/v2.0.5/index.md

     text: |

       ### Scrolling Modals
-      When the modal content exceeds the height of the viewport the scrollable area will automatically expand to include just enough space for scrolling, without scrolling the page below.
+      When the content exceeds the height of the viewport, the modal will become scrollable.
+The scrolling behavior differs depending on the scenarios:

-      * __Modal with buttons:__ sticky buttons (note responsive exception below)
+      * __Modal with actions:__ Sticky buttons
-      * __Modal without buttons:__ page scroll
+      * __Modal without actions:__ Page scroll

   - type: two column
     text: |